-Romania, one of the European Union’s poorest states, has been in political paralysis since a liberal-led cabinet was toppled by parliament on Oct.
-5, threatening the economic recovery from the pandemic and efforts to cut twin deficits at a time of rising energy prices.
+Romania, one of the European Union’s poorest members, has been in political paralysis since a centrist coalition government splintered in September, threatening economic recovery and efforts to cut large budget and trade deficits.